De La Cruz joins exclusive 20/60 club with 60th steal of '24

 Like De La Cruz, Morgan and Davis achieved their feats while playing for Cincinnati.

-That steal against the Blue Jays ended a season-high 11-game drought without a swiped bag for De La Cruz.
+That MLB-leading 60th steal ended a season-high 11-game drought without a swiped bag for De La Cruz.
 The longest such stretch of his career was 22 games in 2023.

 De La Cruz's homer capped the biggest comeback win of the season for Cincinnati, which trailed 6-0 after three innings.
-It also helped the Reds take two of three in the series.
+It also helped the Reds take two of three in the series and improve their record to 62-65.
+They now sit 5 1/2 games back in the National League Wild Card race.

-In the fourth inning, De La Cruz was thrown out trying to stretch a leadoff single into a double.
-But he was picked up with two outs, when Spencer Steer hit a two-run homer to ignite the Reds' offense.
-After De La Cruz tied the game in the fifth, Cincinnati took the lead on a bases-loaded walk by Santiago Espinal that scored Stephenson.
+De La Cruz was picked up with two outs in the fourth, when Spencer Steer hit a two-run homer to ignite the Reds' offense.
+After De La Cruz slid home to tie the game in the fifth, Cincinnati took the lead on a bases-loaded walk by Santiago Espinal that scored Stephenson.

 Noelvi Marte and Jonathan India added back-to-back homers during a three-run sixth inning.